mongodb/docs/primer/source/core/production-notes.rst

 single readers-writer lock on the MongoDB instance.
 As of version 2.2, each database has a readers-writer lock that allows concurrent reads access to a database, but gives exclusive access to a single write operation per database.
-See the :doc:`Concurrency </faq/concurrency/>` page for more information.
+See the :manual:`Concurrency </faq/concurrency/>` page for more information.

 ..
 In future, Concurrency should perhaps go with a section detailing bulk